 ProProfs supports many different ways for you to gather data and test knowledge.

-Survey: Surveys and polls are used for gathering opinions, information, and feedback.
-Surveys & polls are typically used in marketing, website engagement or to conduct evaluations.
-ProProfs Survey Maker (included in our quiz maker) includes features to better serve this use case such as demographic filtering, showing trends etc A question such as What is your favorite color? can be a survey or a poll as there is no correct or incorrect answer.
+Survey: Surveys and polls gather opinions, information, and feedback.
+Surveys & polls are typically used in marketing, website engagement, or to conduct evaluations.
+ProProfs Survey Maker (included in our quiz maker) has features to serve better this use case, such as demographic filtering, showing trends, etc. A question such as What is your favorite color?
+It can be a survey or a poll, as there is no correct or incorrect answer.
 The question is just used for opinion/feedback gathering.
-Examples of surveys include course evaluation survey, teacher evaluation survey, market survey, product or customer surveys, employee feedback surveys etc.
+Examples of surveys include course evaluation surveys, teacher evaluation surveys, market surveys, product or customer surveys, employee feedback surveys, etc.

-Poll: Polls are same as surveys except that they are just 1 question long.
-In other words, a poll is a single question survey, that is used for quick feedback gathering whereas a survey is a series of questions, which typically require more time to complete.
-For example, in a poll, you would ask a question such as What is your favorite color? and provide a list of colors to choose from.
-In a survey you can ask the same question as well as add other questions such as Please describe why it is your favorite color?, What is your name, what is your email etc.
+Poll: Polls are the same as surveys except that they are just 1 question long.
+In other words, a vote is a single-question survey used for quick feedback gathering, whereas a survey is a series of questions that typically require more time to complete.
+For example, in a poll, you would ask a question such as What is your favorite color?
+And provide a list of colors to choose from.
+In a survey, you can ask the same question and add other questions, such as Please describe why it is your favorite color?
+What is your name, what is your email, etc?

-Scored survey: A scored survey is a mix between a quiz and survey with points allocated to answer options.
-It allows you to assign specific points to the options that respondents choose to survey questions (as opposed to assigning points to just correct answer in case of a quiz).
-Based on the answers selected, a score can be calculated answers and a result is created.
-This kind of survey/quiz can be used for a variety of purposes including grading survey responses, lead qualification, personality testing etc. What is a scored survey?
+Scored Survey: A mix of quizzes and surveys with points allocated to answer options.
+It allows you to assign specific points to the possibilities that respondents choose to survey questions (as opposed to setting points to correct answers in case of a quiz).
+A score can be calculated based on the answers selected, and a result is created.
+This kind of survey/quiz can be used for various purposes, including grading survey responses, lead qualification, personality testing, etc. What is a scored survey?